juliafmorgado/30DaysOtel/week2/day8.md

 **Configurable:** We can completely change how telemetry is processed without touching application code.
 Want to switch from 100% sampling to 10%?
 Change one line in the SDK config.

 **Pluggable:** The SDK is built from interchangeable components.
-We can mix and match samplers, processors, and exporters like building blocks.
+We can mix and match samplers, processors, and exporters like building blocks (we'll study that on Week 3).

 **Heavy-duty:** The SDK contains all the complex logic for efficient data processing, network communication, and backend integration.